BitcoinDesign/Bitcoin-Core-App/index.md

 ##### A note for Apple Silicon macOS devices

+There are two things you might need to do before you can run the application.

+If MacOS sees the downloaded file as a document and not as an application, run this code in the Terminal (in the folder you downloadd the file to):

+	chmod +x ./bitcoin-qt

-The application file must be signed before it can be run.
+It must also be signed before it can be run, via this command:

+	codesign -s - ./bitcoin-qt

 Then right-click the file and select “Open”.
-To apply a signature, execute the following code in your Terminal (ensure you are in the same folder as the downloaded file):

-	codesign -s - ./unsecure_mac_arm64_gui

 #### Test work-in-progress